-The following information sets out the fees for professional services rendered by EY, during the fiscal years 2015 and 2014:
+The following information sets out the fees for professional services rendered by EY, during the fiscal years 2016 and 2015:

-Year Ended December 31,
+Year Ended D Year Ended December 31,

-2015 2014
+2016 2015

-Audit Fees (1) \$ 2,045,531 \$ 2,360,933
+Audit Fees(1) \$ 1,807,255 \$ 1,995,531

-Audit-Related Fees (2) - -
+Audit-Related Fees(2)

-Tax Fees(3) - -
+Tax Fees(3)

-All Other Fees(4) 26,275 10,500
+All Other Fees(4) \$ 1,980 \$ 1,275

-Total All Fees \$ 2,071,806 \$ 2,371,433
+Total All Fees \$ 1,809,235 \$ 1,996,806

-- (1) This category consists of fees for professional services for the audit of the Company's 2015 and 2014 financial statements, the review of quarterly financial statements, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements.
-For the years ended December 31, 2015 and 2014, includes fees of \$228,168 and \$1,705,000, respectively, that were billed in connection with the filing of our Registration Statements on Form S-1 filed in 2015 and 2014, respectively. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
-We did not incur any fees in this category in the years ended December 31, 2015 or 2014. - (3) This category consists of fees for professional services rendered for tax compliance and tax advice.
-We did not incur any fees in this category in the years ended December 31, 2015 or 2014. - (4) This category consists of fees for professional services rendered in connection with consultations on accounting treatment of various agreements.
+- (1) This category consists of fees for professional services for the audit of the Company's 2016 and 2015 financial statements, the review of quarterly financial statements, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
+We did not incur any fees in this category in the years ended December 31, 2016 or 2015. - (3) This category consists of fees for professional services rendered for tax compliance and tax advice.
+We did not incur any fees in this category in the years ended December 31, 2016 or 2015. - (4) This category consists of subscription fees for access to on-line library of accounting research literature.